 Deputies arrest over a dozen suspected gang members believed to be involved in local shootings

-As of Tuesday, the EBRSO said law enforcement from more than two dozen agencies had made 14 arrests.
-All 14 of the arrestees face a slew of drug charges.

 "Now, we are asking our judicial partners to closely consider the serious criminal histories and violent behavior of these individuals.
-We hope the judicial process will reflect the threat they pose and ensure they are no longer able to harm our community," the EBRSO said.
+We hope the judicial process will reflect the threat they pose and ensure they are no longer able to harm our community," he said.

 Broderick Butler, 25